Privacy & Security

 | Do you read cookies? | No. The extension does not read or modify cookies or site storage. |

-| Do you intercept network traffic? | No. There is no network interception and no webRequest permission in the public builds. |
+| Do you intercept network traffic? | No. There is no network interception and no traffic spying. |

-| Can a web page add itself to the Allow-list automatically? | No. Only the user can add or remove hosts via the extension popup.
-Programmatic self-addition by a page is not allowed. |
+| Can a web page add itself to the Allow-list automatically? | No. A page can request, but only the user can confirm or reject the addition (master-tab confirmation flow or popup management). |

 | Is any analytics/telemetry sent? | No. The extension sends no analytics and makes no external requests. |